rodneyohebsion.com

 Yen Yuan

-He felt that the Confucianism of his day, having become dominated with misguided abstract Buddhist-influenced theories and practices, as well as excessive book study (especially minor activities such as meticulous commentaries on and interpretations of texts, and major attention to such minor aspects as punctuation), resulted in a gread deal of pointless activity that drew people towards a passive, inactive, and overly cerebral form of life, and away from true Confucian broad practice of Tao.
+Yen Yuan felt that most Confucians both historically and in his day had misunderstood concepts such as learning (hsueh) and training/culture/refiniment (wen), and consequently misunderstood “practice” and the Way (tao).
+He believed that the Confucianism of his day, having become dominated with abstract Buddhist-influenced theories and practices, as well as excessive book study (especially meticulous commentaries on texts, and major attention to minor matter like punctuation), resulted in a gread deal of pointless activity that drew people towards a passive, inactive, and overly cerebral form of life, and away from true Confucian broad practice of Tao.
+Yen Yuan also rejected the “quiet sitting” practice the Chinese adopted from the Buddhists, and felt that this so-called “ultimate and extreme mystery” was really just surface and illusory, and lacking reality and substance.
+Yen Yuan criticized metaphysical speculation and meditation, saying they impeded an active practical, dynamic, strong, healthy, and useful spirit.
+He felt mere book learning, book writing, empty talks, and meditation had weakened China and its people.

 To Yen Yuan, one’s self and one’s actions are what can constitute the Way and reaching Sage-hood, while one’s books are only about the Way, but must never be confused with the Way itself.
-An extensive knowledge and mastery of the theory is not the same as immediate experience, and yet most people consider the former to be progress, when it is not actual progress made.

 Yen Yuan Quotes